 The Verified Course Sequence (VCS) includes seven courses that are approved by the Association for Behavior Analysis International (ABAI) and meets the coursework requirements (5th Edition) set forth by The Behavior Analyst Certification Board to sit for the BCBA examination.

-According to the Behavior Analyst Certification Board based on the Labor Insight™ database, demand for behavior analysts in the United States is increasing each year since 2010, with an 80% increase from 2018 to 2019.
+According to the Behavior Analyst Certification Board based on the Labor Insight™ database, demand for behavior analysts in the United States is increasing each year since 2010, with an overall increase of 5,852% over the past 12 years (789 jobs in 2010 to 46,960 jobs in 2021).
+In North Carolina, the demand for behavior analysts has a 44% increase from 2020 to 2021.
 The increase in demand for individuals holding BCBA certification is also apparent in other countries.

 The M.Ed. in Special Education and Child Development with a concentration in ABA prepares you to fulfill the coursework and degree requirements for becoming a BCBA.
 You will arrange your own supervised practicum experiences in order to sit for BCBA examination.
 Graduates holding BCBA may become independent practitioners of behavior analytic services and may supervise Registered Behavior Technicians or Behavior Certified Assistant Behavior Analysts.
 Other career options may also include: working in schools to support students with behavioral and learning challenges; providing behavior analytic services in home or community settings, and pursuing a doctorate program in special education or applied behavior analysis, or other related fields.